Mandarancio/Numerical-Modeling/TP1-Hopfield-Network/README.md

  possible modes are: ```test```, ```noise``` and ```nimages```.

 ## Test
-In this mode the program will train an HN and will try to reconstruct the selected noisy image:
+In this mode the program will train an HN and will try to reconstruct the selected noisy image and visualize it:
 ```json
 {
  "mode": "test",